Najm-eng/final_project/README.md

 - implement delete order
 - add a list of users in the admin side
 - implement list users and delete users
+- add feature of sending email order receipt using mailgun